Products of two orthogonal projections

 Given a closed subspace $\cls$ of a Hilbert space $\clh$, we denote the orthogonal projection of $\clh$ onto $\cls$ by $P_\cls$.
 The preceding factorization of $T$ is referred to as the \textit{canonical factorization} and will be crucial in the subsequent discussion.
 We present somewhat independent proofs of the above equivalence properties.
 Additionally, we offer the following new characterization: $T \in \clb(\clh)$ is a product of two projections if and only if

 Before turning to von Neumann's perspective, we pause for Nagy-Foias and Langer's viewpoint on contractive operators acting on Hilbert spaces.
 This is relevant because, if $T \in \clb(\clh)$ is a product of two projections, then $T$ is necessarily a contraction (that is, $\|T h\| \leq \|h\|$ for all $h \in \clh$).
-Consequently, the theory of contractions \cite{NF Book}— an influential and impactful theory—applies to operators that are products of two projections.
+Consequently, the Sz.-Nagy and Foias theory of contractions \cite{NF Book} applies to operators that are products of two projections.
 This paper presents some new perspectives on the structure of contractions that are products of two projections.
 Given a contraction $T \in \clb(\clh)$, the celebrated \textit{canonical decompositions} of $T$ is the orthogonal decomposition of closed subspaces